 Five historical buildings are found in the neighbouring town San Javier, most importantly Mision de San Francisco Javier (the best-preserved on the Baja California Peninsula).
 Also popular as landmark are the ruins of Mission of San Bruno (Baja California's first mission / from 1683) located approx 20 km (12 mi) north of Loreto.
 Museo de las Misiones Jesuíticas has an impressive collection of Jesuit art, tools and weapons from the 17th-18th centuries.

-- In "Sierra de la Giganta" ("La Giganta" Mountain Range), there are cave paintings in rock shelters and canyons.
-The nearest sites to the city of Loreto include "Cuevas Pintas" (15 km / 9,3 ml to the west) and "La Pingüica" (60 km / 37 ml to the North).
-The cave paintings from indigenous groups of Baja California are famous all around the world and some have been added to the list of world heritage sites of UNESCO.
+Sierra de la Giganta (mountains) are popular for the cave paintings in rock shelters and canyons.
+The nearest to Loreto sites include Cuevas Pintas (15 km / 9 mi to the west) and La Pinguica (60 km / 37 mi to the north).
+Their cave paintings are worldwide famous and some are listed by UNESCO.

 Loreto is also popular as an excellent sport fishing destination and tourism is the region's main source of employment.